Join us through Clearing

 Ravensbourne is required by federal regulations to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term – returning any unearned loans to the US Department of Education.
 The institution must return the amount of Title IV funds for which it is responsible no later than 30 days after the date of the determination of the date of the student’s withdrawal.

-For further information about the College's refund policy, please see Ravensbourne's Return to Title IV Funds (R2T4) Policy
+For further information about the University's refund policy, please see Ravensbourne's Admissions and transfer policy.

 While in receipt of direct loan funds for the loan period outlined on your loan application, you are required to be enrolled in your programme, as well as maintaining 'Satisfactory Academic Progress (SAP)'.
 SAP means that you are required to maintain an indicated passing grade average in each term.